-The diocesan Policy has 3 essential components:
+The Diocese of Saginaw Safe Environment Policy has 3 essential components:

 - 1.2.1.
-Screening, which works toward prevention of child sexual abuse.
-These measures include criminal background checks for all employees and for all church volunteers who have contact with minors, in addition to finger-printing for school personnel. - 1.2.2.
-Safe Environment Training, which is comprised of educational measures to help individuals recognize and prevent abuse by teaching the signs of possible abuse, means of reporting, and the impact of sexual abuse and its many forms.
+Screening & Ministerial Standards, which work toward prevention of child sexual abuse.
+These measures include criminal background checks for all employees and for all church volunteers who have regular or frequent contact with minors.
+The Standards describe appropriate boundaries for clergy, all employees of the Diocese, and all church volunteers who have regular or frequent contact with minors. - 1.2.2.
+Safe Environment Training, which is comprised of measures which help individuals recognize and prevent abuse by teaching the signs of possible abuse and the Standards.
 Training for adults is offered throughout the Diocese and is open to all who wish to receive the training.
-Our schools and religious education programs have programs for minors, parents and caregivers.
-The Code of Conduct describes appropriate boundaries for clergy, all employees of the Diocese, and all parish and school volunteers. - 1.2.3.
-Outreach and Victim Assistance, which occurs when allegations of child sexual abuse by clergy are received.
-This Policy provides information from the time of receiving an allegation to notification of the appropriate individuals and the involvement of the Review Board.
-Also, this Policy summarizes the role of the Victim Assistance Coordinator who, through Catholic Family Service, a separately incorporated professional care provider, assists and advocates for victim-survivors of sexual abuse by clergy.
+Our schools and religious education programs have programs for minors and their caregivers. - 1.2.3.
+Outreach & Victim Assistance, which occur when allegations of child sexual abuse by clergy are received.
+This Policy provides information from the time of receiving an allegation to notification of the appropriate individuals, and the involvement of the Review Board.
+Also, this Policy summarizes the role of the Victim Assistance Coordinator who, through Catholic Family Service, a separately incorporated professional care provider, assists and advocates for victims of sexual abuse by clergy.